🟢

 • Largest ecosystem of third-party tools, libraries, and tutorials

-• GPT-4o mini is one of the cheapest capable models available for high-volume tasks
+• GPT-4.1 Nano is one of the cheapest capable models available for high-volume tasks

 • Fine-tuning support lets you customize models on your own data